-- 22.1 An allegation that may meet the harm threshold refers to anyone working in the school, including supply teachers, volunteers and contractors that has: - 22.1..1.1 behaved in a way that has harmed a child, or may have harmed a child and/or - 22.1..1.2 possibly committed a criminal offence against or related to a child, and/or - 22.1..1.3 behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - 22.1..1.4 behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 22.2 When any such an allegation is made CSAP procedures will be followed.
-6.4 Allegations Against Persons who Work with Children (including Carers and Volunteers) (proceduresonline.com) - 22.3 A concern or allegation that does not meet the harm threshold (low-level concern) refers to anyone working in the school, including supply teachers, volunteers and contractors that have acted in a way that: - 22.3..1 is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - 22.3..2 does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO. - 22.4 All staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from inappropriate, problematic or concerning behaviour, in themselves and others. - 22.5 All staff will report any low-level safeguarding concerns to the DSL, deputy DSL or headteacher - 22.6 Unprofessional behaviour is challenged, and support is given to the individual to correct it at an early stage. - 22.7 Low-level concerns are managed sensitively and proportionately. - 22.8 At Newfield, the DSL maintains a log of low level concerns in order to monitor closely any individual concerns, particularly where there is repetition. - 22.9 Low-level concerns can help identify any weakness in the school or colleges safeguarding system.
+- 22.1 An allegation that may meet the harm threshold refers to anyone working in the school, including supply teachers, volunteers and contractors that has: - behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child, and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 22.2 When any such an allegation is made CSAP procedures will be followed.
+6.4 Allegations Against Persons who Work with Children (including Carers and Volunteers) (proceduresonline.com) - 22.3 A concern or allegation that does not meet the harm threshold (low-level concern) refers to anyone working in the school, including supply teachers, volunteers and contractors that have acted in a way that:

-- 22.10 Employers of supply staff and contractors will be notified of any low-level concerns relating to their employees. - 22.11 If there is any doubt as to whether a reported low-level concern meets the harm threshold, advice will be sought from the LADO.
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO. - 22.4 All staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from inappropriate, problematic or concerning behaviour, in themselves and others. - 22.5 All staff will report any low-level safeguarding concerns to the DSL who will alert the headteacher and complete on the low level concerns spreadsheet, investigating and taking action as appropriate. - 22.6 Unprofessional behaviour is challenged, and support is given to the individual to correct it at an early stage. - 22.7 Low-level concerns are managed sensitively and proportionately. - 22.8 Low-level concerns can help identify any weakness in the school or colleges safeguarding system. - 22.9 Employers of supply staff and contractors will be notified of any low-level concerns relating to their employees. - 22.10 If there is any doubt as to whether a reported low-level concern meets the harm threshold, advice will be sought from the LADO.

-23. Our School Commitment
+23.Our School Commitment

 The Governors, staff and volunteers of Newfield School regard each child as a unique individual.
 We seek to support children's development in ways which foster security, confidence and independence.
-We recognize that high self-esteem, peer support, a secure environment and clear lines of communication with trusted adults help all children and especially those who are suffering or who are at risk of abuse and neglect.
+We recognise that high self-esteem, peer support, a secure environment and clear lines of communication with trusted adults help all children and especially those who are suffering or who are at risk of abuse and neglect.
 As these factors are considered to be central to the wellbeing of children they are an intrinsic part of all aspects of our curriculum and ethos.